dmitryvk/async-fn-stream/README.md

    This will end the stream.
 2. An `emitter` also has an `emit_err()` method to return errors without ending the stream.

+## Limitations

+`fn_stream` does not support cross-task streams, that is all stream values must be produced in the same task as the stream.
+Specifically, it is not supported to move `StreamEmitter` to another thread or tokio task.
+If your use case necessitates this, consider using async chanells for that.

+## Advanced usage

+Internal concurrency is supported within `fn_stream` (see [examples/join.rs](examples/join.rs)).

 # Examples

 Finite stream of numbers